itsmaclol/macscript/README.md

 PS: do NOT use the script on [my cdn](https://cdn.planks.ml/scripts) because it is BROKEN and very OLD

+PS 2.0: macscript, macscript-gui is currently in beta! expect issues!

 GUI and macn1x (iso version of my script) coming very soon!
 # Features